 Maimonides' tomb:

-As distinct from other tombs in and around Tiberias, there is little doubt that Maimonides is buried here, as his son mentions that he was interred in Tiberias after being briefly buried in Fustat in Egypt.
+As distinct from other tombs in and around Tiberias, there is little doubt that Maimonides is buried here, as his son mentions that he was buried in Tiberias after being briefly interred in Fustat in Egypt.
 He died in 1204.
-Why would he wish to be buried here?
-Maimonides was never happy that he was living in Egypt, since he recognized that he was transgressing a Biblical command to not return to Egypt.
-Tiberias had also been a place of Jewish scholarship and in his Mishneh Torah he wrote: “It is our tradition that the Sanhedrin will reconvene in Tiberias prior to returning to the Temple Mount.”
+Why would he wish to be buried in Tiberias?
+Maimonides was never happy that he was living in Egypt since he recognized that he was transgressing a Biblical command to not return to Egypt.
+In his Mishneh Torah he wrote: “It is our tradition that the Sanhedrin will reconvene in Tiberias prior to returning to the Temple Mount.”
 (Mishna Torah, Sanhedrin 14:12).
-Because of the conflict between the Crusaders and Muslims, his being buried in Jerusalem was out of the question.
-In this same location are also the tombs of Rabbi Yochanan ben Zakai and the Shla Hakodesh.
+Tiberias had once been a place of Jewish scholarship and was the last location of the Sanhedrin.
+Because of the conflict between the Crusaders and Muslims, being buried in Jerusalem was out of the question.
+In the location of his tomb are also those of Rabbi Yochanan ben Zakai and the Shla Hakodesh.

 Directions: Enter “Maimonides Tomb” into Waze.
 It is on Yochanan ben Zakai St. There is a parking lot on this street.
 The site is well maintained and is open 24 hours a day.
 There is an adjoining synagogue with regular minyanim.
-There are also WCs here.
+There are also restrooms.

 Maimonides Heritage Center:

-Maimonides was a modern Orthodox Jew!
+Maimonides in his time was a modern Orthodox Jew!
 His book "The Guide to the Perplexed" became highly controversial.

 The ruins of Roman Tiberias:

-It would be nice if the city displayed its Roman ruins in a park with helpful signs and clear directions.
+It would be nice if the city displayed its Roman ruins in a park with helpful signs.
 But this is not the case.
-However, of particular interest is a nearly intact Roman theater adjacent to the cliffs.
+Nevertheless, of particular interest is a nearly intact Roman theater built adjacent to the cliffs.
 It is one of the biggest Roman theaters in Israel.
 It was built in the 1st century CE contemporaneously with the building of the city.

 Directions: Enter "Roman Theater in Tiberias" into Waze, and this leads directly to the theater.
-However, although you are driving initially on a paved road, this soon becomes an uneven gravel path.
+However, the initially paved road soon becomes an uneven gravel path.
 To protect your car's suspension, park in a broad parking area by a concrete building with a white sign גן ארכאילוגי טבריה הקדומה and walk up to the theater.
 It is about a 7 to 8-minute walk to the top of the hill.

-On the way up is a turning to the left to the ruins of a Roman baths, but they are not recognizable to a non-expert as a bathhouse and can be easily given a miss.
-Also, lower down and closer to Route 90 from the point of intersection of the two pathed roads is the site of a royal palace.
-The ruins are not readily recognizable as a Roman palace.
-Of interest, though, are giant cisterns beneath the ruins.
+On the way up is a turning to the left to the ruins of a Roman bathhouse, but this is not recognizable as such to a non-expert and can be easily given a miss.
+Also, lower down and closer to Route 90 from the point of intersection of the two pathed roads is the site of a royal Roman palace.
+Again, the ruins are not readily recognizable as a palace.
+Of interest, however, are giant cisterns beneath the ruins.
 There is a ladder on which you can descend to see them.
 The paved stones are from the Muslim period.

 An aqueduct provided water for subterranean water storage beneath the palace.
 It can be reached by a ladder that is conveniently placed.